AT&T internet is losing their monopoly in urban and suburban markets thanks to increased competition from cable and wireless 5G companies.

 While this SpaceX/Elon Musk venture has gotten no shortage of press coverage, it does have some key problems to be aware of if switching from AT&T.

-You're also looking at $500+ in one-time equipment costs, since Starlink doesn't offer leases like their competitors.
-This cost can be prohibitive, as much as the wait time.
+With Starlink, the main caveat is you're looking at $500+ in one-time equipment costs, since they doesn't offer leases like their competitors.
+This cost can be prohibitive.

 - Price range: $110+ per month.